 Another nagging problem backers have is that most people — 80 percent according to polling — believe that women already have equal protection under federal law.
 Essentially, many see no need for the ERA.

 "That's something I hear over and over again.
 It's apathy.
 It's complacency.
 I call it a 'cultural complacency,'" Robles-Román says. "'Why now?
 What's the big deal?
 We've learned to live with it.'
 Well, it is a big deal.
 That's the thing that we have to combat."

-But the ERA is on a roll like it hasn't been since it first passed through Congress 46 years ago.
+But now that Virginia has become that critical 38th state, the ERA is on a roll like it hasn't been since it first passed through Congress 46 years ago.